 Though I don’t mind eating fried foods, I try to avoid frying things myself because a) I usually make a mess and b) it’s not really a healthy option.
 So instead of crisping up the corn tortillas by frying them, I baked them and made them into tortilla chips.
 It’s a super easy process and is worth the 10 to 12 minutes of baking time.

-After the tortillas are baked, all that’s left to do is cook some sunny side up eggs, toss the baked tortilla chips in a cup of red enchilada sauce (I highly recommend using this authentic red enchilada sauce recipe) and top with the eggs, cotija cheese, cilantro, radishes and red onions.
+After the tortillas are baked, all that’s left to do is cook some sunny side up eggs, toss the baked tortilla chips in a cup of red enchilada sauce (I highly recommend using this red enchilada sauce recipe) and top with the eggs, cotija cheese, cilantro, radishes and red onions.

 Brunch dreams do come true!